Code-Institute-Submissions/MS1-Catsitting/documentation/testing/testing.md

     **T01 - Acceptance criteria**
     - When I visit the website using my device, all content is visible and visual elements are displayed proportionally,

+        **Issues:**
+        - Responsive paddings were not displayed on tablets
+        - Hero image covering more than viewport heights on mobile, resulting in the jumbotron text not being fully visible and centered, due to top and bottom menus on devices
+        - Responsive fonts style in jumbotron text not applied on tablets and mobile
+        - Phone number links automatically activated on iphones and ipad
+        - Hero image appeared quite slow to upload
+        - Some balance issues on very big screens

+        **Fix**
+        - Responsive fonts and paddings were adjusted using a different css function.
+        - Additional media queries for landscape screens were set to adjust the hero image and jumbotron text
+        - A meta data was added in the header to remove automatic links of phone numbers
+        - Maximum height for the hero image was set to -webkit-fill-available so that it doesn’t fill more than the viewport height on mobile.
+        - Background image size was compressed to optimise performance.
+        - Body was set to a maximum  width of 2000px and media queries for medium screens were adjusted so that there’s a better balance on medium, large and extra large screens.

+    **Result after fixes: PASS**

     **T02 - Acceptance criteria**
     - When I use a small screen or,
     - When I resize my screen and the menu becomes too large, the navigation bar collapses and,
     - When the navigation is collapsed, a toggler button is displayed to right of the header, and
     - When I click on the toggler button, a vertical menu is displayed,
     - When I click again on the toggler button, the vertical menu collapses back.
     - When the vertical menu is displayed and I click on any items, the page scrolls to the relevant section and the menu will collapse back.

+    **Result: PASS**

 - ### **As a first time visitor, I want to be able to easily navigate across the website so that I can quickly find information.**

     **T03 - Acceptance criteria**
     - When I scroll to any section of the website, the navigation remains fixed on top of the page and my position on the page is made clear by the relevant link changing appearance (white bold) in the navigation bar.
     - When I click on a menu item in the navigation bar, the page scrolls to the top of the relevant section of the webpage without spacing or content being covered by the navigation bar.

+    **Result: PASS**

 - ### **As a first time visitor, I want to read about the company's services so that I can assess whether they fit my needs / As a first time visitor, I want to look at prices so that I can check whether I can afford their services.**

     **TO4 - Acceptance criteria**